fire-archive/DesignConcepts/chapters/level_06.md

 I've heard the definition of art as something that is **communicative** and **transformative**.
 This is also overly broad, but also clearly includes games.

-Dictionary.com defines art as **the quality, production, expression, or realm, according to aesthetic principles, of what is beautiful, appealing, or of more than ordinary significance**.
+Dictionary.com defines art: **the quality, production, expression, or realm, according to aesthetic principles, of what is beautiful, appealing, or of more than ordinary significance**.
 By that definition, a game with lots of "eye candy," *or* a game that is more than "just a game" for any reason, can be considered art.

-Wikipedia defines art as **the process or product of deliberately arranging elements in a way that appeals to the senses or emotions**.
+Wikipedia defines art: **the process or product of deliberately arranging elements in a way that appeals to the senses or emotions**.
 Games have formal elements that can be deliberately designed.
 Games can appeal to senses, obviously, through their visual properties if nothing else.
 Games can also appeal to emotions – two oft-cited examples from the video game world are the death of Floyd in *Planetfall* and the death of Aerith in *Final Fantasy VII*, although notice how emotional some people can get even by watching a sports game on television, or how many friendships and romantic relationships have ended over a game of *Diplomacy*.

 My intent is not to define the term *art*; it is about as difficult and about as fruitless as the quest to define the word *game*.
 Rather, my point is that no matter what definition of "art" you find, it does not seem particularly difficult to include games within that definition.